 Eventually, I settled on the fishBOOT, so called, because you wear it, like a boot.
 It has only one moving part: the entire hull.
 You rock your weight, forward and back, which causes the hull to oscillate.
 It has a fluke, attached to the hull with a flexible tendon.
 Oscillation of the fluke generates thrust and the craft goes forward.
 The drivetrain basically consists of one moving part, plus the tendon.

 It is easier to do than stand-up paddle-boarding.
-If you want to buy one from me, I am working on a new one-person version, which combines aspects of the one here, with the flexible hull of my two-person version, and a new steering system.
-Price: $3,000, not including shipping.
-Email garthwaite dot biz at gmail dot com and include "fishBOOT" in the subject line.
+I am working on a new one-person version, which combines aspects of the one here, with the flexible hull of my two-person version, and a new steering system.